 Tokenized Blockchain Funds

-The main benefits of investing in crypto funds are that your money is being managed by professionals and that token storage is being taken care of by the investment firm.
+The main benefits of investing in crypto funds are that your money is managed by professionals and that token storage is taken care of by the investment firm.

 Invest in Digital Assets Directly

-- Bitcoin ETFs: What They Are and How to Invest (in 2019)
+- Bitcoin ETFs: What They Are and How to Invest (in 2024)

 - Bitcoin ETF Approval: Timeline and Estimated Approval Dates

-- Security Tokens: What They Are and How to Invest (in 2019)
+- Security Tokens: What They Are and How to Invest (in 2022)